Code-m1ner/MLS2/README.md

 [Go to the top](#table-of-contents)

-Just by the titlie of the game it clearify's a player to get his mind cleared up for some mind image capturing since the game involves memorizing the first card and trying to flip random card to find the matching one.
+Just by the titlie of the game it tells a player that the game is mind tricking so they should get their mind ready for some mind image capturing since the game involves memorizing the first card and trying to flip random card to find the matching one.

 <a name="strategy"></a>